-As we get deeper into 2021, a harsh reality is setting in for gamers: Major delays are rampant.
+If you’ve had a sinking feeling that 2021 has been light on games, you’re not wrong: We’re witnessing one of the most delay-heavy years in gaming’s history.
 In our 2021 predictions, we noted that this was a very real possibility due to the long-term effects of the COVID-19 pandemic.
 While some of 2020’s releases got shuffled around, those games were largely near the end of their development cycle.
 The real worry was what the pandemic would mean for games that weren’t quite as far along.

-That anxiety is quickly turning into reality.
-Delays are dropping left and right, as some of the year’s biggest games move further down the line or to next year.
-That’s leading to a much slimmer release schedule than fans initially expected heading into what was expected to be an exciting year for gaming.
+That anxiety has become reality.
+Since the very beginning of the year, seemingly no title has been safe from a dreaded delay, as some of the year’s biggest games move further down the line or to next year.
+That’s led to a much slimmer release schedule than fans initially expected heading into what was projecting as an exciting year for gaming.
 Here’s a roundup of all the major video game delays that have happened so far.

 Outriders had a tough time locking down a release date.
 Originally positioned as one of the big games that would launch alongside next-gen consoles in late 2020, developer People Can Fly quietly pushed it back to February 2.
 As 2021 got into full gear, the game got delayed once again, this time to April 1.
 Before the release, players got a demo on February 25 that covered the first few hours of the full game.